oracle/weblogic-kubernetes-operator/docs-source/content/userguide/experimental/istio.md

 * In from the Istio gateway on the left.
 * To a domain called "bobbys-front-end".
-* To non-WebLogic application, in this case a Helidon microservice called "bobbys-helidon-stock-application".
+* To a non-WebLogic application, in this case a Helidon microservice called "bobbys-helidon-stock-application".
 * To a second domain called "bobs-bookstore".